nexuspcs/PortfolioPro/README.md

 *Currently, a work in progress, hence projects privacy*
 <br>

 At PortfolioPro, we allow you to empower your finances, through a centralised financial management platform.
 Track your stocks, and inform your trades through our tailored news aggregator.
-Track industry and sector performance, while simultaneously viewing your portfolio's balance and change over time.
+Track performance, while simultaneously viewing your portfolio's balance and change over time.

 ---